Georgettan's Pooram: Plot

 The next day, Vava explains that he has a proposal.
-George and his friends decide to go with him, but he drops off his brother Jose (Jeevan Gopal) at the local convent school, as their father now wants Jose to become a bishop, much to George's delight.
-There George plays a game of carroms against Kichu (Ganapathi), places a bet of Rs.
+George and his friends decide to go with him, but he drops off his brother Jose at the local convent school, as their father now wants Jose to become a bishop, much to George's delight.
+There George plays a game of carroms against Kichu, places a bet of Rs.
 2000 but loses the bet.
 After, he goes with Vava to the marriage proposal and George takes Rs.
 2000 from the girl's dad and gives it to Kichu, angering the dad.
 He cancels the proposal between the two.

 George goes and decides to stop the driving school at Mathaiparambu, as he is disappointed at the fact that there are only old women coming.
 Right afterwards Merlin comes, and George decides to let the driving school carry on.
-The driving school teacher tells George that she is going to become a nun which her mother insisted, as she said that she doesn't have the three qualities a girl needs to have: desire, wish and love.
+The driving school teacher tells George that she is going to become a nun which her mother insisted, as she said that she does not have the three qualities a girl needs to have: desire, wish and love.
 George finds her desiring for and eating a nellikka, and tells her that he has proven she has one of the three qualities.
 George, after joining a class at the convent school, is saved by Merlin after a priest asks him questions.
 George understands this and tells her that he has proven the second of the three qualities, as she saved him in front of the priest.

 As they leave the convent school, the gang meet a bunch of youths smoking weed outside.
 George gets angry over this and starts a fight.
-As George beats up the last person, his father Fr.
-Vadakkan slaps him, as Fr.
+As the fight ends, Fr.
+Vadakkan slaps George, as Fr.
 Vadakkan is disappointed even more in him.
-He goes to Mathaiparambu, but unexpectedly, his mother Mercykutty (Kalaranjini) comes to visit him.
+He goes to Mathaiparambu, but unexpectedly, his mother Mercykutty comes to visit him.
 She suggests to George that he should never enter the house.